Liblung/Hydra_obsolete/pub/modellist.md

 	color:DarkGoldenRod;
 }
 </style>
 I'll constrain the scope here to HL2's modelsources - there is more than this, but there is no clearer case where we know what we don't have.
+Where multiple releases have occurred, I place them top-to-bottom.
+This means more completed releases will generally be near the bottom.

 ![](Assets/models.png)